gerrit-coder/plugins_coder-workspace/README.md

 Opening behavior:
 - By default, the plugin opens a single final URL.
 If `waitForAppReadyMs > 0`, it waits for the app URI to become available and then opens.
+- If your browser blocks opening a new tab after the wait, set `navigateInSameTabOnBlock = true` to fall back to navigating in the same tab automatically.

 Tip: After changing these values in `gerrit.config`, restart Gerrit and hard-refresh your browser to ensure the updated configuration is picked up.